Port Vale: Micky Adams delighted by Tom Pope response

 Port Vale boss Micky Adams has praised Tom Pope's response to being dropped from the first XI against Gillingham.

-The striker was introduced at half-time on Saturday and scored the winner as Vale came from a goal down to win 2-1.
+The striker was introduced at half-time on Saturday and

 Prior to the weekend, Pope failed to hit the net in his previous six games.

 "I thought I'd alleviate some of the pressure on Tom by leaving him out and it worked.
 I'm so pleased for him to get his goal because he really deserved it," Adams told BBC Radio Stoke.

 Last season, 28-year-old Pope topped the Football League scoring charts by hitting 31 goals as Vale won automatic promotion from League Two.

 But he has struggled this term, netting four times in 14 league matches.